AntonYoooo/Pa-4/README.md

 ![image](https://github.com/user-attachments/assets/633cdff8-4453-4d52-85ad-8dd1df868700)

+2.)
+Create a visualization that shows how the different features contributes to average grade.

 ## Task and Solutions:
+#### 1.)
+Dataframe
 a.
 Import Dataframes
 ```Python
 import pandas as pd #import panda in order to access its library